-This award is presented to the outstanding graduating candidate in Elementary Education who has a grade point average of 3.0 or higher, and who has met all requirements for Louisiana State Teacher Certification in Elementary Education, including obtaining passing scores on all parts of the PRAXIS (National Teachers' Exam).
-Also, this student must have demonstrated leadership and creativity in planning, implementing and evaluating instruction at the elementary level.
-This candidate must also exhibit all of the characteristics of an exemplary teacher and must have shown an extraordinary dedication to the profession.
+This award is presented to an outstanding graduating candidate in Elementary Education with a grade point average of 3.0 or higher, and has met all requirements for Louisiana State Teacher Certification in Elementary Education, including obtaining passing scores on all parts of the PRAXIS (National Teachers' Exam).
+Also, this student must have demonstrated leadership and creativity in planning, implementing, and evaluating instruction at the elementary level.
+This candidate must exhibit all the characteristics of an exemplary teacher and must have shown an extraordinary dedication to the profession.

-Rob Laha Memorial Award for Excellence in Theater
+Rob Laha Memorial Award for Excellence In Theater

-Recognizes a Centenary student who has demonstrated an exceptional talent within the theater program during his or her undergraduate career.
+Recognizes a Centenary student who has demonstrated an exceptional talent within the theater program during their undergraduate career.